The Local Structure of Compactified Jacobians: Automorphism Groups and Their Actions

 One consequence of the previous two lemmas is that many of the groups appearing in this paper are linearly reductive.
 Recall that the ground field $k$ may have positive characteristic, and in positive characteristic linear reductivity is a strong condition to impose.
-Indeed, while many algebraic groups (e.g.~$\operatorname{GL}_{r}, \operatorname{SL}_{r}, \dots$) are linearly reducitive in characteristic $0$, Nagata has shown that the only linearly reductive groups in characteristic $p>0$ are the groups $G$ whose identity component $G_0$ is a multiplicative torus and whose \'{e}tale quotient $G/G_0$ has prime-to-$p$ order.
-We now list the groups we have shown satisfy this condition. \begin{defi} Let $X$ be a nodal curve and $I$ a rank $1$, torsion-free sheaf generated by global sections.
-Define $\operatorname{Aut}_1(I) \subset \operatorname{Aut}(I)$ to be the subgroup of automorphisms $\tau \in \Aut(I)$ with the property that the induced automorphism has determinant $+1$.
-Similarly, define $\operatorname{Aut}_1(X,I) \subset \operatorname{Aut}(X,I)$ to be the subgroup of automorphism $(\sigma, \tau) \in \Aut(X,I)$ with the property that the induced automorphism
+Indeed, while many algebraic groups (e.g.~$\operatorname{GL}_{r}, \operatorname{SL}_{r}, \dots$) are linearly reductive in characteristic $0$, Nagata has shown that the only linearly reductive groups in characteristic $p>0$ are the groups $G$ whose identity component $G_0$ is a multiplicative torus and whose \'{e}tale quotient $G/G_0$ has prime-to-$p$ order.
+We now list the groups we have shown satisfy this condition.